WordPress/gutenberg/packages/components/src/card/card-header/README.md

 ## Props

 Note: This component is connected to [`Card`'s Context](/packages/componnents/src/card/card/README.md#context).
-Passing the `size` and `isBorderless` props directly to this component will override the value derived from context.
+The value of the `size` and `isBorderless` props is derived from the `Card` parent component (if there is one).
+Setting these props directly on this component will override any derived values.

 ### `isBorderless`: `boolean`